When your business is a procurer (buyer) of goods, services, or works

-- Invest in supply chain mapping and understanding your organisation’ supply chains, identify potential risks, and implement strategies to avoid or mitigate them.
+- Invest in supply chain mapping and understanding your organisation’s supply chains – identify potential risks, and implement strategies to avoid or mitigate them.

 - Develop methods to monitor compliance over the life of your contracts, for example create new channels (eg employee voice tools, employee grievance processes) or tighten settings (eg a stronger employment relations focus later in the duration of the contract).

 - Have effective ongoing communications and contact with your lead supplier to strengthen your business relationship.

 - Make sure your lead (Tier 1) suppliers have a commitment to focus on labour market risks (depending on the size of the supplier this could include a Human Resources (HR) function, or similar, reporting directly to one or more senior executive members).
 This commitment should extend throughout the supply chain from the lead suppliers to their own suppliers and sub-contractors.

 In New Zealand, the majority of businesses are small to medium sized enterprises (SMEs) and are unlikely to have dedicated resources or systems that large businesses have in place to respond to modern slavery queries.

 Mekong Club has guidance available to help SMEs develop a set of frequently asked questions (FAQs) and responses in relation to what they are doing to identify and mitigate modern slavery in their business and supply chain.
 Procurers and suppliers can use these questions when completing their due diligence on modern slavery.